Definite and Indefinite pronoun

 other

-a different person or thing from one already mentioned
+or thing from one already mentioned

 One was tall and theother was short.